301 vs 302 Redirects: Which One Should You Use?

 Frequently asked questions

 A 301 tells browsers and search engines that a page has moved permanently, so ranking signals and indexing should transfer to the new URL.
 A 302 says the move is temporary, so the original URL should stay indexed and keep its ranking signals while the redirect is in place.
+The underlying mechanics are identical — same HTTP response, same instant redirect for the visitor — the only difference is the status code number and the instruction it carries to crawlers.

 Use a 301.
 Any time a URL is retired for good, whether from a site migration, a URL structure change, or a merged page, a 301 is the correct signal because it tells search engines to consolidate rankings onto the destination.
+This applies whether you're moving a single blog post or an entire domain during a rebrand.

 Not by default, but it can if the redirect is actually permanent.
 A 302 on a permanently moved page can leave the old URL indexed and delay or prevent ranking signals from consolidating onto the new one, since search engines take the temporary signal at face value.
+The damage isn't the redirect itself, it's the mismatch between what the code claims and what's actually happening to the page.

 As long as the situation is genuinely temporary, such as an A/B test, seasonal page, or maintenance window.
 Once it's clear the redirect isn't going away, it should be changed to a 301 rather than left as a 302 indefinitely.
+A useful rule of thumb: if a 302 has been live for more than 60–90 days with no plan to remove it, treat that as the signal to convert it.

 Yes.
 Most CMS platforms and SEO plugins have a redirect manager where entering the old and new URL creates a proper 301 automatically, without needing to edit server config files by hand.
+For static sites or custom servers, a one-line rule in .htaccess or an Nginx config accomplishes the same thing.

 Generate your redirects in seconds